lmar13/clients-manager/README.md

 ### Development environment

-To start a local version of app, run:
+To start a local version of app, run. `PROVIDED_AUTH_TOKEN` should be replaced with token provided by email:

 ```bash
 netlify dev --auth=PROVIDED_AUTH_TOKEN